 Different types of hot tub

-Hot tubs come in many different shapes and sizes and you’ll want to get an appropriately sized one for your property.
+Hot tubs come in many different shapes and sizes and you’ll want to get an appropriately-sized one for your property.
 The most popular type is probably an acrylic hot tub with bubble jets that is electrically powered and heated.
 These are easy for guests to operate and temperature can be adjusted at the touch of a button.

-The other main type of hot tub is a wooden hot tub which are almost always circular in shape and impressive looking.
+The other main type of hot tub is a wooden hot tub which is almost always circular in shape and impressive looking.
 They may be much more in keeping with the look of a period property and can be either electrically heated or wood-fired.

 If you decide to go down the wood-fired route remember that not all your guests will be adept at building and lighting the pile of logs needed.
 It also takes time to heat the water so it may be worth offering a service to guests where you prepare and light the wood so that it is ready and waiting for their arrival.